 The first visible signs of this type of poisoning are bruising of the skin, blood in your dog's pee or poop and bleeding from the nose or gums.

-Other symptoms are anemia, weakness, depression, and anorexia.
+Other symptoms of rat poisoning are anaemia, weakness, depression, and anorexia.

 Anticoagulants is the most common form of dog poisoning seen by vets.

 Cholecalciferol raises calcium to dangerous levels causing symptoms such as depression, anorexia, excessive thirst, and can lead to heart problems, renal failure and death.